How to Soak Almonds? A Step-by-Step Guide

 What happens if you eat raw almonds without soaking them?

-Eating almonds without soaking them is a common practice and is generally considered safe by health professionals.
+Eating regular almonds without soaking them is a common practice and is generally considered safe by health professionals.

 Should you eat soaked almonds with the skin?